 - The Professional Standards Authority for Health and Social Care oversees nine statutory bodies that regulate health and social care professionals in the UK.

 - We assess their performance and report to Parliament.
 We also conduct audits and investigations and can appeal fitness to practise cases to the courts if we consider that sanctions are insufficient to protect the public and it is in the public interest.

 - We also set standards for organisations holding voluntary registers for health and social care occupations and accredit those that meet them.

 - Our Lessons Learned Review was commissioned by the Secretary of State for Health and Social Care in 2017 following an investigation by Dr Bill Kirkup CBE, concluded in 2015, which found serious concerns about the clinical competence and integrity of the midwifery unit at Furness General Hospital between 2004 and 2014.
-The terms of reference for the Review are available here.
 The review was published in May 2018 and made a series of recommendations intended to aid the NMC and other regulators to improve their standards.
 These are focused on ways to improve engagement with patients and the public and to act in a transparent fashion.

 - We share good practice and knowledge, conduct research and introduce new ideas to our sector.
 We monitor policy developments in the UK and internationally and provide advice on issues relating to professional standards in health and social care.

 - We do this to promote the health, safety and wellbeing of users of health and social care services and the public.
 We are an independent body, accountable to the UK Parliament.